open-AIMS/ADRIAIndicators.jl/paper/paper.md

 stakeholders.
 ADRIAIndicators.jl provides a set of standard indicator metrics that can be used to summarize reef state in ecological model outputs that previously existed within the ADRIA.jl Decision Support package [@ADRIA] but were being reproduced in many workflows that didn't use ADRIA.jl.

 ADRIAIndicators.jl is written in Julia [@Julia], a high-level, high-performance programming language for technical computing.
-This package is designed to be easy to use, and provides an in-place option for all metrics for any eventual wrappers that may be implemented in other languages such as Python and R.
+This package is designed to be easy to use, and provides an in-place option for all metrics for any eventual wrappers that may be implemented in other languages such as Python and R. Such wrappers could be developed leveraging Julia's support for language interoperability and compilation capabilities (such as those provided by JuliaC.jl).

 ## Available Indicators